swayamvirmani/hackflow/README.md

    # 🚀 HackFlow - AI-Powered Hackathon Companion

-HackFlow is your ultimate hackathon assistant — an AI-powered platform that helps developers, students, and innovators ideate, pitch, and plan hackathon-ready projects in minutes.
-Built during a hackathon by Team Binary Brains, this tool streamlines your journey from *"What should we build?"* to *"Let’s ship it!"* — with the help of Google’s Gemini AI.
+HackFlow is your ultimate hackathon assistant — an AI-powered platform that helps developers, students, and innovators ideate, pitch, and plan hackathon-ready projects in minutes— with the help of Google’s Gemini AI.

 ---